Day 1

 3. Emotional awareness and expression therapy (EAET) for musculo-skeletal pain syndromes in US veterans—Dr. Yarns

-4. Pain reprocessing therapy for painful syndromes in the Ukraine—Dr. Goldstein
+4. Personalized Danger Signal Reprocessing (PDSR) for painful syndromes in the Ukraine—Dr. Goldstein

 Learning Objectives